Coco Martin: 2015–2022: Ang Probinsyano and critical success

-2022–present: Post-Ang Probinsyano projects
+2022–present: Batang Quiapo and other projects

-In July 2022, Metro Manila Development Authority announced the 4 initial entries for 2022 Metro Manila Film Festival, and Martin's film Labyu with an Accent together with Jodi Sta.
+In July 2022, Metropolitan Manila Development Authority announced the 4 initial entries for 2022 Metro Manila Film Festival, and Martin's film Labyu with an Accent together with Jodi Sta.
 Maria was included.
 Martin is set to appear again in the Brillante Mendoza film Apag alongside Lito Lapid, Gladys Reyes, Gina Pareño, Joseph Marco, Shaina Magdayao and Mercedes Cabral, an official entry for the 2023 Metro Manila Summer Film Festival.
 The role was initially pitched to Aljur Abrenica.
 He will also lead an indie horror film directed by Mendoza titled, Pola, together with Julia Montes.
 The film was shot in Pola, Oriental Mindoro, hence the title and is set to be released early 2023.

 In February 2023, Martin together with actress Lovi Poe and an ensemble cast returns in the TV adaptation of the 1986 film Batang Quiapo.
-It was created by Pablo S. Gomez and starred the late Fernando Poe, Jr. Martin will also serve as the series' co-director, co-writer, and co-producer under his film production company.
+It was created by Pablo S. Gomez and starred Fernando Poe, Jr. Martin will also serve as the series' co-director, co-writer, and co-producer under his film production company.

+Personal life

+Martin in May 2023 announced that he has been in a romantic relationship with Julia Montes.
+It was not explicitly disclosed on when the two started their romantic relationship.
+Martin at the time remarked that he has been "together" with Montes for 12 years.
+They first worked together in the 2008 televisions series Ligaw na Bulaklak.
+It was in 2011, that two were linked together which at the time Martin vehemently denied "wooing" Montes at Showbiz News Ngayon but admitted prior professional relations.

+He is the older brother of actor Ronwaldo Martin.

+In March 2025, Martin's ex-girlfriend, former actress Katherine Luna, apologized to him for the trouble caused after he was mistakenly labeled the biological father of one of her children.
+He also offered to help her with her eye surgery.